 - Read the Board Letter for details and background information

-- View the discussion on television on Metro Cable Channel 14 or stream the meeting on your computer
+- View the discussion on television on Metro Cable Channel 14.

 - Attend the Board meeting in person at the Sacramento County Board of Supervisor Chambers, located at 700 H Street, first floor, Sacramento, CA 95814.
 After discussions, the public is welcome to speak as part of the official record.